Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Introduction

 \section{Introduction}

-The minor planets of the Solar System exhibit a wide range of surface compositions as outcome of their diverse formation histories.
-Mineralogical insights into the Main Asteroid Belt gained from observing the bodies' exteriors serve to constrain the dynamic-evolution scenarios of our planetary environment \citep{TheDynamicalEMorbid2015} as well as to establish relationships in asteroid families \citep{AsteroidFamilyMasier2015} and to identify the parent bodies of the members of the meteorite collection \citep{2002aste.book..653B,IdentificationGranvi2018}.
-The conclusion of a static Solar System formation history \citep{1982Sci...216.1405G} has since been discarded in favour of a dynamical one \citep{OriginOfTheCGomes2005,ChaoticCaptureMorbid2005,OriginOfTheOTsigan2005} following the increasing resolution of the compositional distribution of asteroids in the Main Belt and in near-Earth orbits thanks to a growing number of minor bodies characterized by dedicated observational efforts \citep[\eg][]{SmallMainBeltXuSh1995,PhaseIiOfTheBusS2002,VisibleSpectroDevoge2019}.
-Nowadays, the majority of the mass in the Main Belt is thought to have been dynamically implanted during a later evolutionary stage of the Solar System \citep{1982Sci...216.1405G,2014Natur.505..629D}, including some of the largest members of the Main Belt \citep{IronMeteoritesBottke2006,AmmoniatedPhylDeSan2015,Vokrouhlick__2016,DynamicalOrigiRibeir2022}.
-Evidence of a dichotomous meteorite population further strengthens this interpretation of a large compostional variability among minor bodies as result of early-stage formation processes in the Solar System \citep{StableIsotopicWarren2011}.
+The minor planets of the Solar System exhibit a wide range of surface compositions as outcomes of their diverse formation histories.
+Mineralogical insights into the main asteroid belt gained from observing the bodies' exteriors serve to constrain the dynamic evolution scenarios of our planetary environment \citep{TheDynamicalEMorbid2015}, to establish relationships in asteroid families \citep{AsteroidFamilyMasier2015}, and to identify the parent bodies of the members of the meteorite collection \citep{2002aste.book..653B,IdentificationGranvi2018}.
+The conclusion of a static Solar System formation history \citep{1982Sci...216.1405G} has since been discarded in favour of a dynamical version \citep{OriginOfTheCGomes2005,ChaoticCaptureMorbid2005,OriginOfTheOTsigan2005} following the increasing resolution of the compositional distribution of asteroids in the main belt and in near-Earth orbits thanks to a growing number of minor bodies characterised by dedicated observational efforts \citep[\eg][]{SmallMainBeltXuSh1995,PhaseIiOfTheBusS2002,VisibleSpectroDevoge2019}.
+Today, the majority of the mass in the main belt is thought to have been dynamically implanted during a later evolutionary stage of the Solar System \citep{1982Sci...216.1405G,2014Natur.505..629D}, including some of the largest members of the main belt \citep{IronMeteoritesBottke2006,AmmoniatedPhylDeSan2015,Vokrouhlick__2016,VltSphereImagVernaz2021}.
+Evidence of a dichotomous meteorite population further strengthens this interpretation of a large compositional variability among minor bodies as result of early-stage formation processes in the Solar System \citep{StableIsotopicWarren2011}.